brainfoolong/better-battlelog/README.md

 All good things come to an end.
 So does BBLog.
 This repository hold legacy code, website data, forums and some other nostalgia stuff.

+## Update 29.01.2020

+I've decided to push one more update to the [chrome store extension](https://chrome.google.com/webstore/detail/better-battlelog-bblog/kjlfnjepjdmlppapoikepbaabbghofma), which enables BBLog again on the https version of battlelog.
+Have fun.
+I can't let die this extension just because of this... :)

 ## Contribute to BBLog

 Nope.
 There is nothing to contribute to anymore.
 You should've came sometime between December 2011 and May 2018 :)